nutanix/ntnx-api-golang-clients/prism-go-client/README.md

 // Perform update call with received E-Tag reference
 // initialize/change parameters for update
 // ...
-systemDefined := getResponse.GetData().(import1.SystemDefined)
+systemDefinedPolicy := getResponse.GetData().(import1.SystemDefinedPolicy)

-// The body parameter in the following operation is received from the previous GET request's response which needs to be updated. response, err := SystemDefinedPoliciesApiInstance.UpdateSdaPolicy(&systemDefined, &entityUid, args) if err != nil {
+// The body parameter in the following operation is received from the previous GET request's response which needs to be updated. response, err := SystemDefinedPoliciesApiInstance.UpdateSdaPolicy(&systemDefinedPolicy&extId, , args) if err != nil {
 ....
 }